Updated: Mar 19, 2022

 Rice vinegar is said to have the effect of facilitating the smooth flow of muddy blood, which causes arteriosclerosis.

 Blood sugar levels rise mainly through meals.
-Vinegar has the effect of suppressing blood sugar levels that have risen sharply after eating.
+Vinegar has an effect of suppressing blood sugar levels that have risen sharply after eating.

-As I mentioned on Bento blog, The vinegar has the effect of suppressing the growth of bacteria.
-It has been proved to be effective against bacteria that harm the human body, such as Escherichia coli and Salmonella.
+As I mentioned on Bento blog, vinegar has an effect of suppressing the growth of bacteria.
+It has been proven to be effective against bacteria that harm the human body, such as Escherichia coli and Salmonella.

-Knowing the benefit to your body makes you realize more value of in-taking vinegar not only physically but also mentally, which always is meaningful when you cook something.
+I can’t go any deeper now but you can imagine how beneficial it is for you to use vinegar in your cooking!
+Knowing the benefits to your body makes you realize the value of consuming vinegar.
+It helps not only with the physical but also mental, which always is meaningful when you cook something.

 <How to use it?>

-I’ll show you how you can apply to your cuisine effectively.
+I’ll show you how you can apply vinegar to your cuisine effectively.

-I often braised with chicken.
-You don't taste the acidity much but the meat literally fall apart when you bite off.
+I often use it when I am braising chicken.
+You don't taste the acidity much but the meat literally fall apart when you take a bite.

 I’ll post the recipe for sure!

-Mix 2 cup of rice + 1 tbsp of vinegar.
-I make this especially for the bento box.
+Mix 2 cups of rice + 1 tbsp of vinegar.
+I make this especially for a bento box.

 < JAPANESE FOOD RECIPES USING VINEGAR>

-If you have any comment or question, I’ll be happy to answer it on Instagram!
+If you have any comments or questions, I’ll be happy to answer them on Instagram!